NilPointer-Software/bdfd-wiki/src/guides/slashCommands.md

 - Click *"Slash command trigger"*.

    ![](https://i.ibb.co/XYRc7Pv/Screenshot-20220717-164715.png)
-- Choose *"Enable global slash command"* or *"Enable guild slash command"* depending on your preference.
+- Choose *"Enable global slash command"* or *"Enable guild slash command"* as per your preference.
 - Fill-up necessary data and save it.

+> 📝 Slash commands can have a maximum of 4000 characters _(combined name, description, and value properties)_ per slash.

 #### Example